Contact Us

 The King’s Fund published a consultation report on hospital discharge funds in November 2023 which spoke with key stakeholders about their experience.
 With a general election expected in 2024 though, it is unclear if the incumbent government will renew the scheme for 2024/25.

-Warnings about adult social care requiring more funding have been issued for some time now.
-ADASS warned in July 2022 how this would be necessary so it could have a significant impact on the pressures for the winters to come.
+Warnings about adult social care requiring more funding have been stated for a long period. also warned in July 2022 how this would be necessary so it could have a significant impact to reduce winter pressures.

-There have been many concerns that the this committed funding is too heavily reliant on care homes, and that in fact the funding should go towards making home care packages in a hospital discharge the priority.
-ADASS argues that defaulting to discharging patients to care homes runs the risks of individuals being inappropriately placed, and that patients will end up staying in residential homes indefinitely.
+There have been many concerns that this immediate committed funding is being too heavily reliant on care homes and that the funding should go towards making home care packages in a hospital discharge the priority.
+ADASS has argued that defaulting to discharging patients to care homes runs the risks of individuals being inappropriately placed and that patients will end up staying in residential homes indefinitely.

-ADASS are not the only ones to voice this concern.
-David Fothergill, the community wellbeing board chairman for the LGA, has also said that this crisis has been caused due to under-funding from across the last decade and that more long term methods in easing pressure needs to be seen as an essential task.
+ADASS were not the only one to voice this concern, David Fothergill the community wellbeing board chairman for the LGA, has also said that this crisis has been caused due to under-funding from across the last decade and that more long-term methods in easing pressure needs to be seen as an essential task.

 There are also concerns that with about 500,000 people awaiting social care needs assessment or care packages, focusing this extra funding on discharge processes could neglect people’s needs in the community and increase the risk of being self-defeating.

-The Department of Health and Social Care however believes it will support thousands of medically fit patients to be discharged.
-If successful, it is also deemed to reduce pressure on A&Es and speed up ambulance handovers by allowing patients to be admitted to wards from emergency departments quicker.
+The Department of Health and Social Care however believed it will support thousands of medically fit patients to be discharged.
+If successful, it was also deemed to reduce pressure on A & Es and speed up ambulance handovers by allowing patients to be admitted to wards from emergency departments quickly.

 The Health Foundation argues that often when extra short-term funding like this comes into play there often isn’t enough time for local authorities to utilise the funding strategically so often local authorities do not see the benefits they could see.